seitztimo/ltj/README.md

 years.
 It is not particularly specific to Helsinki and should be usable elsewhere as well.

-Data in LTJ is accessed throught its ReST-like API.
+Data in LTJ is accessed throught its REST-like API.
 In addition there is a reasonably functional admnistration site implemented using Django admin.
 In case you are not familiar with Django admin, it is a simple forms based editor of Web 1.0 style.